Research Robots Humanoid Applications Industries Technology Contact

 How long does the battery last?

 Typical runtime is 8-12 hours per charge.
-Robots support opportunistic charging (docking automatically when idle), allowing for near-continuous 24/7 operation.
+Opportunistic charging (auto-docking when idle) enables near-24/7 operation.

 What is the setup time?